Hoodline: Pro Tennis Tournament, Free Night at Exploratorium and other weekend fun

 "It's very close to some of the highest levels you'll see on television and you will see some of the future stars here," says tournament director Morton Christensen.

-The Berkely Tennis Club Challenge is part of a series of tournaments in the U.S. that will award a wild card entry into the U.S. open, so it's a big deal!
+The Berkeley Tennis Club Challenge is part of a series of tournaments in the U.S. that will award a wild card entry into the U.S. open, so it's a big deal!

 "See the physicality, the speed of the ball, and see it very up close up," says Mylene Mukhar with the USTA Northern California.